CanDIG/CanDIGv2/docs/backup-restore-candig.md

 # Backing up and restoring CanDIG data

-There are two kinds of data stored in CanDIG that we recommend backing up regularly.
+There are three kinds of data stored in CanDIG that we recommend backing up regularly.
 1. Clinical and Genomic metadata stored in CanDIGs's postgres databases
-1. Authorization data stored in vault that details user's authorization to access/edit ingested data
+2. Authorization data stored in vault that details user's authorization to access/edit ingested data
+3. Logs

-We recommend taking back ups after each ingest event and to store one or more copies of your backups on a separate secure server from your CanDIG installation.
+For data types 1 and 2, we recommend taking back ups after each ingest event and to store one or more copies of your backups on a separate secure server from your CanDIG installation.
 We also recommend encrypting your backup so that it cannot be accessed by an unauthorizaed user.

+Logs can be backed up on a regular schedule and at a minimum, should be saved elsewhere when performing a rebuild of the stack.

 ## Backing up postgres databases